Things to Do while on the Island:

 Equipment & Supplies:

 There are outdoor lounge chairs, benches at various viewpoints, and a hammock that hangs between two trees behind the house.
 We do not have fishing equipment, so bring your own if you want to fish.
-If you want to go swimming please bring your own wetsuit.

 Kitchen: